autowarefoundation/autoware.universe/perception/lidar_centerpoint_tvm/README.md

 ### Limitation and Known Issue

-Due to an accurary issue of `centerpoint` model, `vulkan` cannot be used at the moment.
+Due to an accuracy issue of `centerpoint` model, `vulkan` cannot be used at the moment.
 As for 'llvm' backend, real-time performance cannot be achieved.

 ## Reference